-Did everyone successfully ssh into rhino
+Did everyone successfully ssh into rhino?

 Did everyone get the book?